 All staff, while working, must comply with the COVID-19 GLOBAL REGULATIONS (see p.
-9) and COVID-19 GLOBAL REGULATIONS for facilities (see p.
-11)
+8) and COVID-19 GLOBAL REGULATIONS for facilities (see p.
+10)

-- All MVI staff members must be fully vaccinated by December 31, 2021. - Staff members are responsible for keeping their workspaces clean and disinfected. - All staff members have access to WhatsApp, and most have access to email.
+- Staff members are responsible for keeping their workspaces clean and disinfected. - All staff members have access to WhatsApp, and most have access to email.
 The Human Resources Coordinator uses both these channels of communication, as well as monthly staff meetings, to provide regular reminders and updates to protocols.
 Staff members are responsible for checking these channels of communication at least three times per day. - Monthly staff meetings will be held virtually (Zoom or other equivalent) when the facilities are closed, or a remote work mandate or recommendation is in place.
+Any

-Any staff members participating in the same room must comply with all established protocols. - It is the responsibility of each person to be informed by official sources regarding the pandemic and associated legislation and official guidelines, including the COVID-19 call center (1322).
+- staff members participating in the same room must comply with all established protocols. - It is the responsibility of each person to be informed by official sources regarding the pandemic and associated legislation and official guidelines, including the COVID-19 call center (1322).
 Staff members with worries or questions should contact human resources or their direct supervisor.
 Communicating rumors or other unverified information through MVI channels is prohibited.